simon-gardier/physics-simulation/README.md

     - Press `Right-click` to remove a planet.
     - Press `Q` to quit.

 - `gesture.py` : Vertical gesture detection program.
 The acceleration in shown in red, the velocity in green.
-A vertical and slow gesture from bottom to top to bottom increases the counter.
+A vertical and slow gesture from bottom to top to bottom increases the counter.<br>
 ![Gesture detection example](/misc/gesture.png)

 - `complex_movement.py` : Simulation of the movement of a mobile object.
-The simulation takes place on a curve with frictions tkane into account and with an initial high potential energy position.
+The simulation takes place on a curve with frictions tkane into account and with an initial high potential energy position.<br>
 ![Complex movement simulation](/misc/complex_movement.png)

 - `balistic.py` : Balistic simulation calculating the right timing to drop a bomb on a target.
-The y velocity and acceleration is shown in the top left of the screen.
+The y velocity and acceleration is shown in the top left of the screen.<br>
 ![Balistic gameplay](/misc/balistic.png)
     - Press `A` to drop a bomb automatically (the plane should no be moved on the Y axis after being armed).
     - Press `B` to drop a bomb manually.

-- `balistic1.py` : Balistic simulation calculating the right timing to fire a projectile on a target.
+- `balistic1.py` : Balistic simulation calculating the right timing to fire a projectile on a target.<br>
 ![Balistic gameplay](/misc/balistic1.png)
     - Press `Right-click` to position the red indicator.
     - Press `A` to initialize the automatic fire.